FWang1221/TAE-Importer-Exporter-For-Elden-Ring/README.md

 Recommended usage is for modifying minibosses and mook enemies, not for actual bosses.

 Instructions: Open the Program.cs in Visual Studio, click "Run", and follow the instructions on the Console.
+Video of the process is here https://streamable.com/jasyrw

 Further functionalities planned...